gcomte/dingir-exchange/README.md

+### About this fork
+This is a fork of [Dingir Exchange](https://github.com/fluidex/dingir-exchange), with the aim of creating a general purpose matching engine.
+Consequently, all Ethereum-specific parts have been removed.

+---

 # Dingir Exchange
 Dingir Exchange is a high performance exchange trading server.
 The core matching engine is a fully async, single threaded, memory based matching engine with thousands of TPS.